 Process automation and configuration.

-The business process framework in Workday enabled HM Health to redesign and standardize HR-centric policies and procedures.
+The business process framework in Workday enabled HM Health to redesign and standardise HR-centric policies and procedures.
 This transformation reduced operating costs and increased time for value-add activities, improving internal and customer-facing processes.

 reduction of overall operating costs